Background

 Total including estimate of carryover

 Note: There is some variation in the scenarios released by the state governments.
-The wet outlook is shown for NSW entitlements (25% chance of exceeding), and the above-average outlook is shown for Victorian entitlements (30% chance of exceeding).
+The wet outlook is shown for NSW entitlements (25% chance of exceeding), and the wet outlook is shown for Victorian entitlements (10% chance of exceeding.

 6.3 Entitlement market outlook